palettes - Mapping values onto the domain of a scale

 saturation.
 In the [0, 1] range

-color_space'hls' | 'husl'
+color_space'hls' | 'hsluv'

-Color space to use for the palette
+Color space to use for the palette. hls for https://en.wikipedia.org/wiki/HSL_and_HSV or hsluv for https://www.hsluv.org/.

 Returns: